Mozilla’s Data Privacy FAQ

 We are big believers of data minimization and not asking for things we don’t need.

 You don’t need an account to use Firefox.
-Accounts are required to sync data across devices, but we only ask you for an email address.
-We don’t want to know things like your name, address, birthday and phone number.
+Accounts are required to sync data across devices, but we only ask you for an email address and your age (just to make sure you’re not a child).

 You use digital advertising as part of your marketing mix.
 Do you buy people’s data to better target your online ads?